 Destructive and violent public protests are relatively rare in New Zealand.
 There have only been two reported deaths during protest action – the first during the 1912 Waihī dispute, when Fred Evans was shot, and the second in 1999, when Christine Clarke was run over at a Lyttelton picket.
 Even so, some public protests have included wilful property damage or resulted in injuries to participants and police.

-In 1845 Ngāpuhi leader Hōne Heke protested his disillusionment with colonisation by ordering the chopping down of the British flagpole at Kororāreka (Russell).
-Each time the pole was re-erected he had it chopped down again, a process that culminated in war between British troops and northern tribes.
+In 1844 Ngāpuhi rangatira Hōne Heke Pōkai showed his disillusion with colonisation by ordering the chopping down of the British flagpole at Kororāreka (Russell).
+Each time the pole was re-erected he had it chopped down again, a process that culminated in war between British troops and northern tribes in 1845.

 1879 Orange ‘riot’

 A ‘riot’ occurred in Timaru on Boxing Day in 1879, when 40 Irish Protestants (known as Orangemen) tried to join a march of friendly societies.
 A 150-strong group of Catholics blocked their way, crying, ‘Remove your colours’ (regalia celebrating an English victory over the Irish in 1690).
 The Orangemen refused, and fights broke out.
 After a tense standoff, the Protestants removed their colours.

 Running the gauntlet

 Many Wellingtonians supported the wharfies.
 When the special constables entered the city each morning, protesters abused them and threw stones and bottles.
 The specials adopted protective gear: folded towels around their necks and newspaper or other padding in their hats.